rhizomik/BESDUI/Results/Rhizomer/README.md

 **Task 3**.
 [Retrieve basic information about a specific product for display purposes](Benchmarks/3.md)

-From Query 2 Rhizomer shows the list of selected products and a short description for each one (label, types and comment).
-Click any product to retrieve all the metadata for the selected product.
+From Task 2 Rhizomer shows the list of selected products and a short description for each one (label, types and comment).
+Click the product label link to retrieve all the metadata for that product.

-The interaction steps and KLM Operators are:

 | Interaction Steps                                               | K | P | H |
 |-----------------------------------------------------------------|---|---|---|